 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 I am a Specialist in eating disorders.

-I do work for Employee Assistance Programmes and affiliated with specific insurance companies.
+I am on the registered lists of AXA/PPP, AVIVA, BUPA and Cigna Healthcare.
+I also do work for Employee Assistance Programmes for specific insurance companies.

 £40.00 for supervision